 - 3.1.
 KGDEP is a Government of Botswana Project, with MET as the overall accountable project Implementing Partner on behalf of the various Implementing Partners (IPs), across the four project components. - 3.2.
 The United Nations Development Programme Country Office (UNDP CO) as the Global Environmental Fund (GEF) Implementing Agency, plays an oversight role to the project implementation.
-The Project National Coordination role has been placed under the Director-Department of Environmental Affairs (DEA). - 3.3.
-A Project Management Unit (PMU) has been set up to facilitate and coordinate the day-to-day project implementation activities working with the DEA District Coordinators, as the Project Coordination offices, at District level. - 3.4.
-The project implementation will be supervised and guided by the relevant government entities responsible for oversight in HWC interventions which is the.
-Department of Wildlife and National Parks.
-This will also be guided by evidence of broad-based community stakeholder consultations and support for such projects. - 3.5.
-The UNDP procurement unit will manage the call for proposals to ensure compliance and information flow between applicants, IPs, and UNDP.
-Correspondence must be channelled in writing through the procurement unit at procurement.bw@undp.org
+The Project National Coordination role has been placed under the Director- Department of Environmental Affairs (DEA). - 3.3.
+A Project Management Unit (PMU) has been set up to facilitate and coordinate the dayto-day project implementation activities working with the DEA District Coordinators, as the Project Coordination offices, at District level. - 3.4.
+The project implementation will be supervised and guided by the relevant government entities responsible for oversight in community developed, business and tourism development, and the respective resource management.
+These include: Department of Wildlife and National Parks; Botswana Tourism Organization; Department of Museum; Local Enterprise Authority; and Department of Forestry and Range Resources.
+This will also be guided by evidence of broad-based community stakeholder consultations and support for such projects.